uaf-math/calc1/index.md

 title: Math F251 Calculus I
 ---

-Welcome to the central homepage for all sections of UAF Calculus I in Spring 2019.
+Welcome to the central homepage for all in-person sections of UAF Calculus I in Spring 2019.
 We are in the [Dept. of Mathematics and Statistics](http://www.uaf.edu/dms/) at the [University of Alaska Fairbanks](http://www.uaf.edu/).

 ### Getting Started